prowes/weatherapi/README.md

 2. Saving its data to the database file
 3. Comparing the recent weather characteristic value with its statistic data.

-This script can be launched directly with:
+This script can be launched directly by:
-1. Getting the Windy's API key
+1. Getting an Windy's API key and saving it as an env. variable
 2. Installing all the libraries from the requirements.txt file
 3. Launching it with all the parameters (see the example in the top of the file).